redavis22/codedestiny/README.md

 ***adding some space***

-Hi I'm a GitHub noob, please teach me the things
+Hi I'm a GitHub noob, please teach me the things (AT)